Sea Peoples: Ramesses II narrative

-The Battle of Kadesh was the outcome of a campaign against the Hittites and their allies in the Levant in the pharaoh's Year 5.
-The imminent collision of the Egyptian and Hittite empires became obvious to both, and they both prepared campaigns against the strategic midpoint of Kadesh for the next year.
-Ramesses divided his Egyptian forces, which were then ambushed piecemeal by the Hittite army and nearly defeated.
-Ramesses was separated from his forces and had to fight singlehandedly to get back to his troops.
-He then mustered several counterattacks while waiting for reinforcements.
-Once the reinforcements from the South and East arrived, the Egyptians managed to drive the Hittites back to Kadesh.
-While it was a strategic Egyptian victory, neither side managed to attain their operational objectives.

-At home, Ramesses had his scribes formulate an official description, which has been called "the Bulletin" because it was widely published by inscription.
-Ten copies survive today on the temples at Abydos, Karnak, Luxor and Abu Simbel, with reliefs depicting the battle.
-The "Poem of Pentaur", describing the battle, also survived.
+The Battle of Kadesh was the climax of a campaign against the rival Hittite Empire and their allies in the Levant in the pharaoh's Year 5.
+Ramesses divided his Egyptian forces, which were then ambushed piecemeal by the Hittite army and nearly defeated, but Ramesses managed to recover and fight to a stalemate.
+Ramesses left inscriptions and depictions of his victory which survive on temples at Abydos, Karnak, Luxor and Abu Simbel.
+The "Poem of Pentaur", describing the battle, has also survived.
 (Note: The poem appears in inscriptional form but the scribe, pntAwr.t, was not the author, who remains unknown.
 The scribe copied the poem onto Papyrus in the time of Merneptah and copies of that found their way into Papyrus Sallier III currently located in the British Museum.
 The details are stated in "The Battle of Kadesh" on the site of the American Research Center in Egypt of Northern California.
 Both the inscription and the poem are published in "Egyptian Accounts of the Battle of Kadesh" on the Pharaonic Egypt site.)

-The poem relates that the previously captured Sherden were not only working for the Pharaoh but were also formulating a plan of battle for him; i.e., it was their idea to divide Egyptian forces into four columns.
-There is no evidence of any collaboration with the Hittites or malicious intent on their part and, if Ramesses considered it, he never left any record of that consideration.
+The poem relates that the previously captured Sherden were not only fighting for the Pharaoh but also involved in strategy: it was their idea to divide Egyptian forces into four columns.
+There is no evidence in Ramesses' inscriptions of any Sherden disloyalty or collaboration with the Hittites.

-The poem lists the peoples who went to Kadesh as allies of the Hittites.
-Amongst them are some of the sea peoples spoken of in the Egyptian inscriptions previously mentioned, and many of the peoples who would later take part in the great migrations of the 12th century BC (see Appendix A to the Battle of Kadesh).
+The poem also lists the Hittite allies who fought at Kadesh, among them some of the sea peoples spoken of in other Egyptian inscriptions who would later take part in the great migrations of the 12th century BC (see Appendix A to the Battle of Kadesh).